Air France KLM Credit Card Review

 Why This Card Could Be Right For You

-- Receive 20 Experience Points (XPs) toward elite status immediately upon approval, giving you a head start toward the 100 Experience Points needed for Silver Status
+- Receive 20 Experience Points (XP) upon approval, giving you an immediate boost toward Silver Status

-For those who keep the card beyond the first year, you'll receive the following benefits:
+If you keep the card beyond the first year, you’ll receive:

-- Additional Status Opportunity: Earn 20 more Experience Points on your card anniversary
+- 20 additional XP annually on your card anniversary

 When The Usual Advice Doesn't Apply